NASA-Planetary-Science/AmesCAP/docs/source/autoapi/amescap/Script_utils/index.rst

        # in the average file, it will check for them in the fixed file.
        pk, bk, areo = smart_reader(fNcdf, ["pk", "bk", "areo"])

-   ..
-NOTE:: Only the variable content is returned, not attributes
+   ..note:: Only the variable content is returned, not attributes

 .. py:function:: wbr_cmap()

    Returns a color map that goes from white -> blue -> green -> yellow -> red

 .. py:data:: Blue